Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 Cincinnati Stats and Trends

-- The Bearcats have an ATS record of 3-5 in their eight games when favored by 11.5 points or more so far this season.
+- The Bearcats are 3-5 ATS when favored by 10.5 points or more this season.

-- Cincinnati's games this year have gone over the total in five out of 10 opportunities (50%).

 - When Cincinnati scores more than 25.9 points, it is 4-5 against the spread and 9-0 overall.

-- When Cincinnati picks up over 405.7 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Cincinnati churns out more than 405.7 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year, the Bearcats have turned the ball over 16 times, three more than the Mustangs' takeaways (13).
+- The Bearcats have turned the ball over three more times (16 total) than the Mustangs have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.